Nicole Girard-Mangin: Death

 Girard-Mangin died on 6 June 1919, of a suspected overdose.
 Her biographer suggests that she was suffering from an incurable cancer and wished to shorten her suffering.
 An atheist, Girard-Mangin received a civilian funeral.
 She was cremated at Père Lachaise Cemetery, her ashes interred in the family tomb at Saint-Maur-des-Fossés.

+Commemoration

+In 2026, Girard-Mangin was announced as one of 72 historical women in STEM whose names have been proposed to be added to the 72 men already celebrated on the Eiffel Tower.
+The plan was announced by the Mayor of Paris, Anne Hidalgo following the recommendations of a committee led by Isabelle Vauglin of Femmes et Sciences and Jean-François Martins, representing the operating company which runs the Eiffel Tower.